Mazar-e-Quaid: Proposed designs

 Fatima Jinnah then assumed control of the design process, and chose the proposals of architect Yahya Merchant, a Bombay based architect who was a personal friend of Jinnah.
 Merchant's design was of a cuboid structure with a dome, clad in white marble.
 The monument was placed on an elevated platform, set in a 61-acre gardened hill looking over the city.
-The new design was praised by eminent professor Ahmad Hasan Dani as “not a slavish imitation of the old tradition.
-Actually it partakes of the Muslim spirit of the past but it is created to meet the new demand of the present in the technique of the present day.”
+The new design was praised by eminent professor Ahmad Hasan Dani as "not a slavish imitation of the old tradition.
+Actually it partakes of the Muslim spirit of the past but it is created to meet the new demand of the present in the technique of the present day."

 Architecture

 The mausoleum was designed in the modernist style popular during the 1960s and 1970s, and has been termed a "traditional monument of a modernist period."
 It appears simple at a distance, but "exuberant in its use of material and complex in its detailing when viewed" closely.
 The use of white marble to suggest purity, and pure geometric forms, are designed to portray Jinnah as a larger-than-life figure.
 The location and style of the monument both serve to inspire passersby.

-It is clad in white marble, and has curved arches and copper grills set on an elevated 54-square-meter platform.
+It is clad in white marble, and has curved arches and copper grills set on an elevated 54-square-metre platform.
 The cool inner sanctum reflects the green of a four-tiered crystal chandelier given by the People's Republic of China.

 In the interior of the grave complex, there are four graves in a row and one to the north.
-The one to the north, which is decorated with a series of black floral design at the base, belongs to Miss [Fatima Jinnah], Quaid-e-Azam's sister.
+The one to the north, which is decorated with a series of black floral design at the base, belongs to Miss Fatima Jinnah, Quaid-e-Azam's sister.
 Out of the four graves in a row, first extreme two belong to Liaquat Ali Khan, the first Prime Minister of Pakistan and Begum Ra'ana Liaquat Ali Khan lying side by side.
 The other extreme grave belongs to Sardar Abdur Rab Nishtar.
 In the middle lies buried Nurul Amin, who was the eighth Prime Minister of Pakistan.
 All these graves are made of Italian white marble, and they are of the box type, like the sarcophagus of Jinnah, placed on a triple base.
 But the sides of these graves are tapering inward while that of Jinnah are diverging outward.
 These are all plain graves, except that of Mohtarma Fatima Jinnah, which has a basal floral ornamentation.

 The mausoleum is located in a 53-hectare park and the building has a footprint of 75 by 75 m with a height of 43 m, built on a 4 m high platform.
 In each wall is placed an entrance.
 Fifteen successive fountains lead to the platform from one side and from all sides terraced avenues lead to the gates.
 Around the mausoleum is a park fitted with strong beamed spot-lights which at night project light on the white mausoleum.